How to: A Deep Dive into Design Analysis

 Mould Flow Analysis.
 Another part design element we analyse and provide valuable early feedback around is how resin will flow through the mould.
 You’ll see fill pressure mapped out across your part that resembles a colour-coded rainbow.
 We’ll recommend design changes like changes to wall thickness or other features to reduce fill pressure and ease the flow of resin through the mould.
 We avoid flash or short shots—geometry that wasn't completely filled with resin, causing short or missing features.
 Again, up-front analysis, before production begins, to make modifications if needed and accelerate the manufacturing process.

 Material Left Behind.
-If you’re part is destined for machining, you may come across this advisory.
+If your part is destined for machining, you may come across this advisory.
 We’ll identify what percentage will be milled and what will remain un-milled, thus deviating from your original design.
-You’ll see highlighted in red, areas where material will be left behind.
+You’ll see highlighted in blue, areas where material will be left behind.
 At this point, you can modify your design or roll with the existing design.

 OK to Machine on Lathe.
 Your part design may be best suited for turning on a CNC lathe.
 We’ll let you know in your design analysis is that’s the case, but you’ll still have the option to have it milled instead.
 Cylindrical parts are typically good candidate for turning, which can improve overall surface finish.
 Also, our CNC lathes—including an advanced Mazak lathe—have live tooling for features like on-axis, axial, and radial holes.